interledger/rafiki/localenv/README.md

 9. creates an outgoing payment on the sender's account
 10. fetches the outgoing payment on the sender's account

-Note that one has to go through the interaction flow after requesting a grant for a outgoing payment.
-More information about the interaction flow can be found [here](../docs/grant-interaction.md).

 #### Admin UI

 In order to manage, and view information about the Rafiki instance(s) using a UI, you can navigate to [`localhost:3010`](http://localhost:3010) (Cloud Nine Wallet) or [`localhost:4010`](http://localhost:4010) (Happy Life Bank).
 This is the `frontend` project which runs a Remix app for querying info and executing mutations against the Rafiki [Admin APIs](#admin-apis).